jalajthanaki/Pune_meetup/README.md

 ## Notes

 * You can access the code by clicking on the links which is given in `Workshop Details` section.
-* Installation related information is given in respected application folders.
+* Installation related information is given `README.md` in each of the respected application folders.

 ## Special Thanks